PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/gui/formatting-text-with-bbcode/+page.md

 ## That's it!
-Fantastic, now you also now how to format text to make it look prettier.
-Good work! 🥳 In next tutorial we will take a look at how we can style not only the text in the component, but the component itself.
+Hurray!
+Now you know all there is to know about formatting text 🥳 Let us continue to make out apps more and more beautiful by going through how to style components in the next tutorial, [3.
+Styling Components](../styling-components/).